Thursday, February 28, 2019

 See no evil, hear no evil, speak no evil.

-We took our time at Grinch Ice, Three Gardens at Opryland Gaylord Hotel, and we walked around at Opry Mills.
+We took our time at Grinch Ice, Three Gardens at Opryland, and walked around Opry Mills.

-We ate dinner inside Opry Mill and we did not run into the work traffic on our way home.
+We ate dinner inside Opry Mills, and we did not encounter the work traffic on our way home.

-We arrived home around 9:30PM.
+We arrived home around 9:30 P.M.

 2018 Dec 2, A Visit to see Santa Clause at Santa Land Elgin, Alabama

-Hubby parked the car in the field and we walked to the ticket counter.
-There we purchased our tickets and were told we could take our time strolling the grounds before entering the castle.
+Hubby parked the car in the field, and we walked to the ticket counter.
+There, we purchased our tickets and were told we could take our time strolling the grounds before entering the Castle.

 Entrance to Santa Land